 - MBaaS platforms make it easier to integrate with various APIs.

-- You can implement features like push notification, user management, etc. easily when you use an MBaaS platform.
+- You can implement features like push notifications, user management, etc., easily when you use an MBaaS platform.

 You can save development and maintenance costs by using a reputed MBaaS platform like AWS Amplify or Google Firebase.

 What do your business stakeholders want?
 You may have documented their needs, however, how many of them are realistic?
 Consider this question carefully.

 Treat only legitimate and realistic needs as requirements.
 Engage your business stakeholders in meaningful dialogue and understand from them their real requirements.
 Assess the needs for various customization requirements.